taxjarsam/taxjar-developers/source/integrations/sales-tax-reporting.md

 ---
 title: Sales Tax Reporting
+description: "Import transactions from your eCommerce platform into TaxJar for automated sales tax reporting and filing."
 ---

 TaxJar provides automated sales tax reports and filing for online merchants in the United States.
 To generate state-based reports and determine how much sales tax a merchant has collected vs. how much they ought to have collected, we need their order and refund transactions.